-We study the characteristics of \projname{} with four types of experiments based on the \emph{MS MARCO} dataset.
-First, we measure various ranking metrics and compare the results with various first-stage ranking baselines.
-In course of this, we demonstrate the \emph{complementary portion} of relevant candidates that were added due to \projname{}.
+The successful development of neural ranking models over the past few years has rapidly advanced state-of-the-art performance in information retrieval \cite{guo19, craswell20}.
+One key aspect of the success is the exploitation of \emph{query-document interactions} based on token representations from self-supervised language models (LMs) \cite{devlin18, radford19, pennington14}.
+Due to high computational effort, however, these \emph{interaction-focused} approaches are limited to re-ranking scenarios and thus they depend on the effectiveness of first-stage ranking models for candidate retrieval.
+Term-based retrieval models such as BM25 have proven decent performance in this task, but tend to miss relevant passages.
+In this context, we propose \emph{COmplementary Rankings from Transformers} (\projname{}), a simple neural first-stage ranking model that leverages contextual representations from \emph{transformer-based language models} \cite{vaswani17, devlin18} to complement term-based first-stage rankings. \projname{} optimizes an underlying text encoder towards representations that reflect relevance through vector similarity.
+The model is trained to act complementary to term-based retrieval by using passages from BM25 rankings as negative examples.
+We study the characteristics of \projname{} with four types of experiments based on the MS MARCO dataset.
+First, we measure various ranking metrics and compare the results with first-stage ranking baselines and competitors.
+In course of this, we demonstrate the portion of relevant candidates that are added by \projname{}.